telerik/xamarin-forms-docs/knowledge-base/common-understanding-ui-for-xamarin-and-linker-behavior.md

 ### Option 1 - Change Linker Behavior

 This is our recommended approach.
-Simple change the linker behavior to strip out SDK assemblies only
+Change the linker behavior to strip out SDK assemblies only:

 * On Android, change the linker to **SDK Assemblies Only**
 * On iOS, change the setting to **Link Framework SDKs Only**